pojntfx/webnetes-book/src/architecture/storage.md

 To support flexible/private deployments, Webnetes enables using multiple WebTorrent configurations using repositories.
 Binaries are referenced using an info hash or a magnet link, just like with BitTorrent.

-For more information on how to use the storage system, consult the [getting started guide](../getting-started) or the [Resources YAML Reference](../reference/resources-yaml.md).
+For more information on how to use the storage system, consult the [getting started guide](../getting-started) or the [resources YAML reference](../reference/resources-yaml.md).

 For more information on how the storage system works, consult the [file repository documentation](https://alphahorizonio.github.io/webnetes/classes/filerepository.html).